GeoBen93/Supplementary_code_Aluto_energy_cone/README.txt

 ----------------------------------------

 The methodologies presented in these notebooks are adapted by the notebook authors, and are approptiately referenced in each notebook.
-For further information, see Clarke et al. (in prep.).
+For further information, see Clarke et al. (submitted).

 ----------------------------------------